fredyalmenares/gateway_test/README.md

    lighter.
 Once complete, the service can be found at http://localhost:<SERVER_PORT>/v1/api/swagger-ui/

-4. For stopping the service type docker-compose down -v in the root folder (alongside docker-compose.yml file)
+4. For stopping the service, type docker-compose down -v in the root folder (alongside docker-compose.yml file)

 ### Running the tests with docker-compose